viur-framework/viur-docs/source/basics.rst

 A typical ViUR application has a clearly defined folder structure.

-This is the folder structure that is created by the setup.py utility as described in the :ref:`Getting started` section.
+This is the folder structure that is created by the setup.py utility as described in the :doc:`Getting started <start>` section.

 ::